-- · Turkey Teeth can be made of poor materials meaning breakages
+- · Teeth can be made of poor materials meaning breakages

-Looking at the facts if you go to turkey to get your new teeth your natural teeth will be damaged due to the shaving down procedure.
-Your new teeth could not be fitted up to the gumline which can increase the risk of plaque and gum disease, alongside this because the enamel has been removed and the risk of root canals and sensitive teeth in the future.
+Looking at the facts.
+If you go to turkey to get your dental replacement your natural teeth will be damaged due to the shaving down procedure.
+Your new teeth could not be fitted up to the gum line which can increase the risk of plaque and gum disease.
+Alongside this because the enamel has been removed and the risk of root canals and sensitive teeth in the future.

 If you are thinking about going to Turkey for new teeth, do your research.
 Ask the right questions – What kind of product do they make the teeth out of?
 How long have they been completing this procedure?
 What is their success rate?
 Do they have evidence of a governing body?
 What is their failure rate?

 If you find a dentist you like the look of, do your research into that dentist.
 Look for reviews.
 Have the company removed negative reviews?
 Look for any reviews posted by a UK dentist Trustpilot / Google / Facebook and above all don’t believe the hype of socialites on the internet and get some advice from a dentist so that you can make an informed decision.

 If you are thinking about getting full arch dental implants instead of having crowns fitted in Turkey (or an equivalent country) we can help you, here is information about our services and pricing